haseebjaved4212/JavaScript_In_30_days/Day_30_Final_Day/README.md

+# Day 30: Final Day of The Series

+What a fantastic journey!
+Congratulations on reaching the final day of our JS series.
+It's been great exploring foundational concepts like Object-Oriented Programming and building practical applications.
-# Day 30: JavaScript Cheat Sheet
+## JavaScript Cheat Sheet

 **_1. Variables and Data Types_**